svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 ```

 You can also instruct JavaScript to keep track of the index number of the element it is currently on.
-To do this, pass the provided function a second argument, index.
-Again this second argument can be named anything, it's a local variable.
+To do this, pass the callback function a second argument, index.
+Again this second argument can be named anything, it's a local variable, although using index or just i for short is a good habit to get into.

 ```javascript
 var inviteResponses=["yes", "yes", "idk", "no way", "who are you"]